-The precise nature of all the risks and uncertainties SEB faces as a result of the global economic outlook cannot be identified and many of these risks are outside SEB's control.
-No assurance can be given as to future economic conditions in any market or as to the sustainability of the improvement in any market.
+The precise nature of all the risks and uncertainties SEB faces as a result of the global economic outlook cannot be predicted and many of these risks are outside SEB's control.
+No assurance can be given as to future economic conditions in any market or as to the sustainability of any improvement in SEB's markets.
 If economic conditions deteriorate or stagnate in any of SEB's main markets or if there is any recurrence of the European sovereign debt crisis, its business, financial condition, results of operations, liquidity and prospects are likely to be negatively affected.